-TFT meters receive power and data via a DVI cable connected to a Fader panel.
+TFT meters receive data via a DVI cable connected to a Fader panel.
+They also require an ancillary power connection from a POE switch.

-Note that this is not a true DVI signal, and as such should not be connected to any true DVI equipment.
+Note that the connection made via DVI cable is not a true DVI signal, and as such should not be connected to any true DVI equipment.

-These connections are shown in Figure 5.
+These panel connections are shown in Figure 6.